EU UK Referendum: FAQs - Citizenship, Passports & residency entitlements

 Please ensure you are eligible for Irish citizenship before starting the application process.

 What is the position now regarding Irish citizens in the UK?

 Irish citizens living in the UK are legally resident in the UK.
 Current rules governing the residence rights of Irish citizens in the UK remain in place.

-The detail of the UK’s exit from the EU will be worked out over a negotiation period that is expected to commence in due course and that is likely to take a minimum of 2 years.
+The detail of the UK’s exit from the EU will be worked out over a negotiation period that is likely to take a minimum of 2 years.
 We are fully aware of the importance of ensuring the continuance of the unique position of the Irish in the UK and will work closely with our UK counterparts, EU partners and others to protect the interests of Irish people living in the UK.

 What is the position now of UK citizens resident in Ireland?

 Rules governing the residence rights of UK citizens in Ireland remain in place.
 Further information can be accessed at Citizensinformation.ie

 Are there implications for people working or studying in the UK?

 The withdrawal of the UK from the EU is expected to take a considerable amount of time (possibly at least two years from the commencement of negotiations) and during that time the UK will remain a member state and there will be no changes to the current entitlements of EU citizens to travel and work between Ireland and the UK.
 Every effort will be made to minimize any changes to these arrangements insofar as Ireland and the UK are concerned and in any event people will be fully informed in advance of any changes eventually made.

 Are visas now required for travelling from Ireland to the UK, or from the UK to Ireland?